HumanBehaviourChangeProject/ontologies/scripts/README.md

 python ExcelToOWL.py -i <input excel file name> -o <output owl file name> -d <owl dependencies>

-Typically, when building the individual ontologies, the dependencies will be bcio_external.owl,bcio_upper_level.owl
+where -i indicates that the Excel filename will follow, -o indicates that the output OWL filename will follow, and -d specifies that a list of dependency OWL files will follow.
+Typically, when building the individual ontologies, the dependencies will be bcio_external.owl,bcio_upper_level.owl.
+Note that there are no spaces between dependency file names, just a comma.

 ### 2. ParseBCIOUpperLevel.py